 - Whisk in a tablespoon of water and taste for seasoning.
 Add black pepper, soy sauce, and toasted sesame oil, if using, and taste again.
 For a thinner, pourable sauce and dressing, add another 1 to 2 tablespoons water.

-What to Serve With Miso Sauce
+Ways to Use Miso Sauce

 The versatility of this miso dressing and sauce will win you over after one bite!
 It tastes especially great on:

-- roasted vegetables - roasted broccoli and brussels sprouts are personal favorites
+- roasted vegetables: roasted broccoli and brussels sprouts are personal favorites

 - noodles and pasta

-- spring rolls
+- spring rolls and sushi

 - baked tofu and tempeh

-- fresh salads - including kale salad
+- fresh salads including kale salad

 FAQs